 Our academics and students are always at the forefront of their research.

-In the Research Excellence Framework Exercise (REF) 2014, 60% of research conducted within the College of Law was rated to be world-leading or of international excellence, and 95% recognised as demonstrating an international standard.
+In the Research Excellence Framework 2014, 60% of our research was rated to be world-leading or of international excellence, with 95% recognised as demonstrating an international standard.

 Find out more about our researchers and the work they do on our research page.

 Taking a Masters in Maritime Law at Swansea University is helping me become a global graduate, ready for a role in the international legal market.